cornell-colab/fetching-data-from-apis/README.md

 * Use query strings with parameters in a URL to fetch subsets of data from an API
 * View and parse JSON data, and recognize the difference between JSON and CSV data
 * Identify the basic categories of APIs
-* Identify at least one use-case for interfacing with an API using a programming language like Python (beyond the scope of this specific workshop, but helpful to recognize out in the wild!)
+* Identify at least one use-case for interfacing with an API using a programming language like Python (beyond the scope of this specific workshop, but helpful to recognize out in the wild)

 ## Outline